Don Bradman: End of an era

 The euphoria of securing the Ashes preceded Australia's heaviest defeat.
 At The Oval, England amassed a world record of 7/903 and their opening batsman Len Hutton scored an individual world record, by making 364.
 In an attempt to relieve the burden on his bowlers, Bradman took a rare turn at bowling.
 During his third over, he fractured his ankle and teammates carried him from the ground.
 With Bradman injured and Fingleton unable to bat because of a leg muscle strain, Australia were thrashed by an innings and 579 runs, which remains the largest margin in Test cricket history.
 Unfit to complete the tour, Bradman left the team in the hands of vice-captain Stan McCabe.
 At this point, Bradman felt that the burden of captaincy would prevent him from touring England again, although he did not make his doubts public.

 Despite the pressure of captaincy, Bradman's batting form remained supreme.
 An experienced, mature player now commonly called "The Don" had replaced the blitzing style of his early days as the "Boy from Bowral".
 In 1938–39, he led South Australia to the Sheffield Shield and made a century in six consecutive innings to equal CB Fry's world record.
 Bradman totalled 21 first-class centuries in 34 innings, from the beginning of the 1938 tour of England (including preliminary games in Australia) until early 1939.

 The next season, Bradman made an abortive bid to join the Victoria state side.
 The Melbourne Cricket Club advertised the position of club secretary and he was led to believe that if he applied, he would get the job.
 The position, which had been held by Hugh Trumble until his death in August 1938, was one of the most prestigious jobs in Australian cricket.
 The annual salary of £1,000 would make Bradman financially secure while allowing him to retain a connection with the game.
 On 18 January 1939, the club's committee, on the casting vote of the chairman, chose former Test batsman Vernon Ransford over Bradman.

+In August 1939, Bradman won the South Australian squash championships, beating Australian Davis Cup tennis player Don Turnbull in the final.
+Turnbull won the first two games in the best-of-five game contest and led 8–3 in the third game with five match points, but Bradman won the game and the fourth.
+Turnbull led 8–5 in the fifth game but Bradman went on to win.

 The 1939–40 season was Bradman's most productive ever for SA: 1,448 runs at an average of 144.8.
 He made three double centuries, including 251 not out against NSW, the innings that he rated the best he ever played in the Sheffield Shield, as he tamed Bill O'Reilly at the height of his form.
 However, it was the end of an era.
 The outbreak of World War II led to the indefinite postponement of all cricket tours, and the suspension of the Sheffield Shield competition.